CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

     The **MAKETIME** function returns the hour from specified argument in the AM/PM format.
 You can specify the **INTEGER** types corresponding hours, minutes and seconds as arguments; the value is returned in **DATETIME**.

-    :param hour: Integers representing the hours in the range of 0 to 23
+    :param hour: An integer representing the hours in the range of 0 to 23
-    :param min: Integers representing the minutes in the range of 0 to 59
+    :param min: An integer representing the minutes in the range of 0 to 59
-    :param sec: Integers representing the minutes in the range of 0 to 59
+    :param sec: An integer representing the minutes in the range of 0 to 59
     :rtype: DATETIME

 .. code-block:: sql